SimonJinaphant/Neverlost/README.md

 | Foreground     | onMessageReceived()	| onMessageReceived()	| onMessageReceived                |
 | Background	 | System tray          | onMessageReceived()	| system tray and extras of intent |

+### Priority
+FCM has two options for assigning delivery priority of messages.

+- **Normal Priority**
+    - This is the default for data messages; in this priority no network connection is made on a sleeping device and the delivery may be delayed.
+    - Use this for non time-sensitive messages such as notification of new emails or data to sync.
+- **High Priority**
+    - This is the default for notification messages; in this priority FCM is allowed to wake a sleeping device when possible to transmit.
+    - Use this for important messages such as instant messaging, chat, alerts, etc...
+    - Note that this can drain your client's battery more compare to low priority mode.

 ### Lifespan
 FCM usually delivers messages immediately after they are sent; however if the receiving device is offline or unavailable FCM might intentionally delay the message by storing it and delivering it later.